runjumpkick/noodletalk/README.md

 ## Dependencies

-You may need to `npm install` the following packages.
+If you are on an older version of node and don't wish to upgrade, you may need to `npm install` the following packages.

 * mocha
 * qs